Revisiting GAN with Bayes-Optimal Discrimination: Preliminaries

-which is equivalent to the \textit{worst-case risk} minimization, i.e.,~fooling the best discriminator.
-It is shown that the solution to this min-max game, when solved for any measurable generator $g$ and discriminator $h$, guarantees the convergence of $P_{\rm g}$ to $P_{\rm data}$ as measured by the convergence of the Jensen–Shannon (JS) divergence to zero\citep[Theorem~1]{goodfellow2014generative}.
+which is equivalent to fooling the best discriminator.
+The solution of this game, when solved over measurable generators and discriminators, guarantees convergence of $P_{\mathrm g}$ to $P_{\mathrm{data}}$ as measured by the Jensen-Shannon (JS) divergence~\citep[Theorem~1]{goodfellow2014generative}.

-\paragraph*{Wasserstein GAN} \citet{arjovsky2017wasserstein} propose to train the generator-discriminator pair by minimizing the Wasserstein-$1$ distance, also known as Earth Mover (EM) distance, between \( P_{\rm{data}} \) and \( P_{\rm g} \).
-Using the Kantorovich-Rubinstein duality, it is shown that the EM distance minimization is equivalent to solving a min-max problem with the following objective \citep[Theorem~3]{arjovsky2017wasserstein}

-The training is carried out by solving the same min-max game as in \eqref{eq:minmax} with $\mathcal{L}_{\rm EM} (\phi,\theta)$ as the objective.
-While the WGAN still guarantees the convergence of $P_{\rm g}$ to $P_{\rm data}$, the notion of convergence is \textit{weaker} than vanilla GAN, in the sense that it only minimizes the EM distance between the two distributions instead of an information divergence. \citet{arjovsky2017wasserstein} show that the WGAN has better training stability, as compared with the vanilla GAN approach.

-\begin{remark} Note that in the WGAN, the discriminator model \(h_\theta\) is not restricted to compute probabilities.
-Intuitively, The discriminator in this case is a real-valued critic rather than a probabilistic classifier.
-The model \(h_\theta\) is however constrained to be 1-Lipschitz.
-In practice, this constraint can be enforced by approaches such as weight clipping, gradient penalty, or spectral normalization.
-See the supplementary file for additional discussion. \end{remark}
+\paragraph*{Wasserstein GAN.} \citet{arjovsky2017wasserstein} propose a different approach: WGAN uses a real-valued critic that estimates the Wasserstein-$1$ distance between the data and generator distributions, instead of a probabilistic real-versus-fake discriminator.
+By Kantorovich-Rubinstein duality, the Wasserstein-$1$ distance is expressed as a supremum over $1$-Lipschitz functions.
+As a result, the WGAN critic is constrained to be $1$-Lipschitz; in practice this constraint is enforced by weight clipping, gradient penalty, or spectral normalization.
+The resulting min-max objective is